 General Externship Program Information

 The Externship Program is designed to allow a student to receive academic credit for gaining legal experience beyond that available in the classroom setting, by working under the supervision of a licensed attorney in a governmental or non-profit setting.
 The amount of credit awarded for the field placement component of a student’s externship is based on the number of hours that the student works during the semester in the externship placement, with 1 credit awarded for every 50 hours of work, and a minimum of two credits per placement (totaling about one day per week).
 Travel time to and from the externship placement does not count towards the 50 hour per credit requirement.
 Students must work in the externship placement over the course of the entire semester unless they obtain special permission from the Externship Director.

-In addition to the hours spent working in the externship placement, externs are required to submit biweekly reflection papers to their faculty supervisor and to Dean Kim Bart.
+In addition to the hours spent working in the externship placement, externs are required to take a 1-credit companion class on topics such as career planning, professionalism, and learning from supervision.
 Credit for work in the externship placement and the associated reflection papers will be awarded on a Credit/No Credit basis, while the companion class is graded in accordance with the Duke Law grading policy.
 No class work is required for subsequent externships.

 A student participating in an externship must have completed or be currently enrolled in a course designated as satisfying the Ethics and Professionalism Requirement for graduation.
-This requirement may be waived, with Dean Bart’s permission, in order to enroll in an externship.
-A student who has earned 6 credits in externships and wishes to enroll in additional externship credits must obtain the prior approval of both Dean Bart and the Curriculum Committee (see Dean Bart for more information).
+This requirement may be waived, with permission, in order to enroll in an externship.
+A student who has earned 6 credits in externships and wishes to enroll in additional externship credits must obtain the prior approval of the faculty Curriculum Committee.

 A student participating in an externship may not earn a salary or receive other compensation for the work performed in the placement, except for reimbursement for travel and other work-related expenses required by the placement entity.